Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Find the likely gender of a first and last name structure, according to its local context*
+*Infer the likely gender of a name, given a local context (ISO2 country code).*

 *<u>Cost :</u> The processing of each name requires **1** credit.*